 Section 319(h) funding decisions are made by the states.
 States submit their proposed funding plans to EPA.
 If a state’s funding plan is consistent with grant eligibility requirements and procedures, EPA then awards the funds to the state.

-For state-specific application information, please contact your state NPS coordinator.You may need Adobe Reader to view files on this page.
+For state-specific application information, please contact your state NPS coordinator.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 Nonpoint Source Program and Grants Guidelines for States and Territories (PDF)(78 pp, 780 K,